 Missoula County Attorney - Home

-Fred Van Valkenburg, the Missoula County Attorney, is an elected official who serves as both the public prosecutor for the State of Montana and as the legal advisor for all county officials within Missoula County.
+Kirsten H. Pabst, the Missoula County Attorney, is the chief elected prosecutor, representing the State of Montana in criminal prosecutions and serving as the legal advisor for all county officials within Missoula County.

 The Criminal Division is responsible for the prosecution of all felony offenses which occur anywhere within Missoula County and all misdemeanor offenses which occur outside the city limits of the City of Missoula.
 These primarily include referrals from the Missoula County Sheriff, the Missoula City Police Department and the Montana Highway Patrol but also include numerous other law enforcement agencies.
 In addition, the division handles the prosecution of all persons under the age of 18 in Youth Court.